-About 10% patients present with symptoms of metastasis with chronic long standing; often ignored scrotal swelling.
+About 10% patients present symptoms of metastasis with chronic long standing; often ignored scrotal swelling.
 These signs must caution the medical personnel to look for the primary etiology whenever relevant.
 Despite the name, germ cell tumors occur both within and outside the testis.
 They can be summarized as follows:

 |Painless neck swelling||Supraclavicular lymph node metastasis|

 Clinical examinations offer few salient features traditionally used to differentiate benign scrotal massed from testicular tumors.
 Bimanual palpation is the key and the findings can be summarized as follows:

 |Palpate the testes||Firm, hard or fixed mass can occasionally be felt.|

 |Getting above the swelling||Possible.|

 Ultrasonography is the most basic preliminary radiological imaging investigation always performed.
 Hypoechoic region within the tunica albuginea is of crucial relevance.
 Other advanced radioimaging tests are of ancillary nature.
 Their findings can be summarized as follows:

 |Abdominal CT||It is most effective in identifying retroperitoneal lymph node involvement.
 Clear visualization of kidney, ureters, retro-crural space and the para-aortic region is feasible.|

 |MR Imaging||Testicular tumors enhance early on MRI and are T2 hypointense.|